invoiceninja/invoiceninja.github.io/source/docs/products.md

 ## Viewing Products

-To view products from the Invoice Ninja admin portal, you must visit the Products module on the left hand navigation menu.
-Alternatively, you can view and analyze your products list in an external application by exporting products as a .CSV file using the API, or the Export function under *Settings*.
+You can view the products in the Invoice Ninja admin portal by going to the Products module in the left navigation menu.
+You can also export the products as a CSV file using the API or the Export function under Settings, to analyze them in an external application.

 ### Overview